Tips on How to Build a Pavement for your home

 It could be sand, a mixture of sand, coarsely crushed stones, and a geotextile for more stability.

-When laying out the base, make sure you compact it properly until you have the right depth.
+Compact it properly when laying out the base until you have the correct depth.

-Once the base and sub-base materials are in place, it is time you install your pavers.
+Once the base and sub-base materials are in place, you install your pavers.

 Whether you use plastic, aluminum, or steel restraints, they will hold the pavers and anchor them into the ground.

 While laying the pavers, place them straight down to avoid disturbing the sand.